The book interprets events in Mahabharata while trying to draw parallels from the contemporary world.

 Krishna teaches Nishkaama Karma [“be intent on the action and not on the fruits of the action”] to Arjuna which is the central idea of Karma Yoga.
 Clearly, the emphasis is on “sva-dharma” over “sadharana dharma” [not only the preference of sva-dharma is questionable but also the identifying sva-dharma is a mystery in itself].

-Duryodhana’s envy for the Pandva’s Indraprastha and Yudhishthira’s greed, or addiction, to a game of dice and win more territory was the main cause of war.
+Duryodhana’s envy for the Pandava’s Indraprastha and Yudhishthira’s greed, or addiction, to a game of dice and win more territory was the main cause of war.

 The envy can result in healthy competitiveness raising oneself up by making the envious work harder, for rival’s possessions, or eternal sickness to pull the rival down.

-The envy and greed are both presents even in the modern day world, the failure of communism was caused by envy among citizens while the capitalist system is stranded by greed.
+Envy and greed are both present even in the modern-day world, the failure of communism was caused by envy among citizens while the capitalist system is stranded by greed.
 The aim of society should not be to suppress these feelings among its citizens but to channelize them productively.
 Envy is the vice of socialism, Greed is the evil of capitalism.

 Draupadi’s question “what’s the dharma of the king” implies accountability on the part of administration on what happens in their jurisdiction irrespective of who does it.